DylanParenzee/Cyber_/README.md

 07.03.23

 Completed an assesment within the "review cybersecurity awareness in the work area" topic studies, top 3 current threats included ; Phising/Social engineering, Lack of cyber security knowledge within the workforce, Artifical intelligence and Machine learning

+08.02.23

+Completed the training course " Learning the OWASP Top 10 " by Caroline Wong - found it to be truly informative and put into easy to understand bites.
+- completed task assesment 4 from diploma "review cybersecurity practices"